TSamanta/Docs-repo/make-a-cuppa-tea.md

 # Make a cup of tea

-Do you want to make a cup of tea and not spend a fortune.
+Do you want to have a cup of tea and not spend a fortune.
 Meet your Tea Godmother- Chef Chaiwala!

 **Chef Chaiwala**- Hi!
 Let me give you some “tea”.
 If you’re still looking for the cheapest and organic homemade energy booster- meet a cup of Tea.
 An energy booster for all seasons.
 Why?